Surfing in Argentina

 Lineup Lowdown

 Argentine surf culture is extremely welcoming, community-driven, and respectful.
 Surfers cheer each other on, share stoke, and are generally happy to meet travellers.
 The country’s diverse cultures contribute to the unique atmosphere in the lineup, blending different traditions and perspectives.
+In the lineup, the primary language spoken is Spanish, but many surfers also speak English, making communication easier for international visitors.
+Understanding the local language can help you connect with others and navigate surf etiquette more smoothly.
 Respect lineup order, don’t drop in, and always greet locals — friendliness goes a long way.

 The 20 best Surf spots in Argentina